-Anyone can prepare cheque reqs, but they need the signature from one of the approved financial officers of the account.
+Only authorized financial officers for your group should have Nexonia accounts, so only they will be allowed to file cheque reqs.
 Generally, this if the President and VP Finance of the group.
 You must let the EUS VP Finance know who your financial officers are.
 This is so that your financial officer can have another layer of control on your group's internal finances.
-Remember, anyone can prepare a cheque req, but you need a verified financial officer to sign it.
+If you are a financial officer that does not have a Nexonia account, please contact the VP Finance ASAP.
+If any step is incorrect, illegible, or lacks documentation, then the cheque req will be rejected.
+Please make sure everything is neat and organized before submitting.